thobruk/thobruk.github.io/_posts/2015-04-01-rendering-partials-with-layouts-recursively.markdown

 rails g scaffold Item name item:references
 ```

 Now, I warn you, I like haml with a bit o Bootstrap.
 So that's how this is going to go down.
-Let's say I have a template thus, for rendering a filesytem thingy and it's contents.
+Let's say I have a template thus, for rendering one of these thingies and it's children.

 `shared/_data_card.html.haml`
 {%highlight haml%}